konovod/monocypher.cr/README.md

 Crystal wrapper for a cryptographic library Monocypher ([Official site](https://monocypher.org), [Github page](https://github.com/LoupVaillant/Monocypher))

-Note: Sources of Monocypher (version 2.0.1 currently) are included in the shard and will be linked statically with application.
+Note: Sources of Monocypher (version 2.0.5 currently) are included in the shard and will be linked statically with application.
-On the other hand, if libmonocypher.so is present in library paths, linker seems to prefer dynamic linking.
+On the other hand, if libmonocypher.so is present in library paths at the time of compilation, linker seems to prefer dynamic linking.

 ## Installation